furadnik/planner/README.md

 2. Clone the repo,
 3. Install (ideally in a virtualenv) the requirements (in the repo root folder run `python -m pip install -r requirements.txt --upgrade`)
-4. Setup the database using `python manage.py makemigrations` and `python manage.py migrate`
+4. Setup the database using `python manage.py makemigrations events accounts` and `python manage.py migrate`
 4. run the server using `python manage.py runserver`

-Now, the server is running on your [local port 8000](http://localhost:8000/), enjoy!
+Now, the server is running on your [local port 8000](http://127.0.0.1:8000/), enjoy!

 # Project description